 TLC has two group study rooms for students to study together, work on group projects, or practice presentations.
 The rooms are equipped with eBeam technology for students to get hands-on experience with classroom technology!
-Rooms may be reserved in advance by calling x6688 or stopping by TLC desk.
-The study rooms may not be available due to COVID-19 guidelines.
-Please contact the Learning Center for more information.
+Rooms may be reserved in advance by calling x6688 or stopping by the TLC desk.